tomcsojn/geograpy3/README.md

-<b>This entire repo is still under development and currently has little working functionality.
-This message will be removed when it is working.</b>
+<b>This entire repo is still under development and currently has only some basic functionality.
+Pull requests to fix some of the outstading Issues would be appreciated, developers of all experience level welcome. </b>

 Geograpy3
 ========